Eric Singer: Eric Singer Project, Alice Cooper and other projects

 When not touring with Kiss, Singer performed with Alice Cooper.
 Singer had been a member of Cooper's band since the release of the album Brutal Planet in 2000.
-Singer had already performed with Cooper years earlier, during the tour for the album Trash.
+Singer had already performed with Cooper years earlier, during the tours for the album Trash and Hey Stoopid.
 Singer has been featured on three Alice Cooper albums to date, namely, Brutal Planet, The Eyes of Alice Cooper, and Along Came a Spider.
 In 2008, Eric Singer left Cooper's band on Cooper's suggestion that he (Eric) instead focus on his growing commitments with Kiss as well as with the Eric Singer Project (ESP).

-He has also occasionally performed and recorded with his own ESP, featuring, among others, his former Kiss bandmate Bruce Kulick and former Mötley Crüe lead singer John Corabi.
+He performed and recorded with his band ESP, featuring, among others, his former Kiss bandmate Bruce Kulick and former Mötley Crüe lead singer John Corabi.
 Three releases have resulted from this collaboration: the studio album Lost and Spaced (1998), consisting completely of covers from classic rock songs; the live album Live in Japan (2006); and the DVD Live at the Marquee (2006).

 Singer has also played in the band Avantasia, replacing drummer Alex Holzwarth after a guest performance in the song "Into the Unknown" from the album The Metal Opera Part II.
 Two EPs and one full album have been released with Singer's performance on the drums: Lost in Space Part I, Lost in Space Part II, and The Scarecrow, and on several songs from The Wicked Symphony and Angel of Babylon.

 In 1989, he made a brief appearance in the Wes Craven film Shocker, as a member of a fictional rock band.

-In 1998, he toured with ex-Queen guitarist, Brian May, in a solo tour as part of The Brian May Band.
+In 1998, he toured with Queen guitarist, Brian May, in a solo tour as part of The Brian May Band.
 He was brought in as a replacement for Cozy Powell who had died earlier that year.

 In 2004 Singer was featured on Italian rock singer Chris Catena's debut album, Freak Out.
 He recorded drums for two tracks, "Sweet Talker" (a Whitesnake cover) and "The Stronger You Are, The Harder You Fall".

-In 2015 Singer was elected to the jury of watchmaking's highest awards, the Grand Prix d'Horlogerie de Genève (GPHG).
-He is a well known in collectors circles as a collector of eclectic timepieces from his home town favorite Ball to expensive Glashutte Origina, Zenith, Omega and IWC.
-His keen eye to mechanics and artistic design encouraged the GPHG to invite him to join the rotating group of 26 jurors in Geneva this November as they select the best watches of 2015.

-Eric is also the drummer for Paul Stanley's side project Soul Station, showcasing the best Motown and Soul hits.
+Singer is the drummer for Paul Stanley's side project Soul Station, which performs soul cover songs.

 Equipment

 Throughout his career, Singer has used Pearl drums, hardware and pedals; Remo and Terry Bozzio Attack signature drumheads; Zildjian cymbals and drumsticks; and ddrum acoustic drum triggers.
 Singer has his own signature series snare drum and artist series drumsticks by Pearl, and Zildjian also makes its own "Eric Singer Artist Series" drumsticks.
+Singer also uses Zildjian wax for his drumsticks.